HTTPArchive/almanac.httparchive.org/src/content/en/2019/pwa.md

 The web app manifest is a simple JSON file that tells the browser about a web application and how it should behave when installed on the user's mobile device or desktop.
 A typical manifest file includes information about the app name, icons it should use, the start URL it should open at when launched, and more.
 Only 1.54% of all encountered manifests were invalid JSON, and the rest parsed correctly.

-We looked at the different properties defined by the [Web App Manifest specification](https://w3c.github.io/manifest/#webappmanifest-dictionary), and also considered non-standard proprietary properties.
+We looked at the different properties defined by the <a hreflang="en" href="https://w3c.github.io/manifest/#webappmanifest-dictionary">Web App Manifest specification</a>, and also considered non-standard proprietary properties.
 According to the spec, the following properties are allowed:

 - `dir`
 - `lang`